grscheller/scheller-linux-archive/notes/gitNotes.md

    init.lua
 ```

 which lists the files in that directory as of that date.

 ```bash
    $ git show HEAD@{2022-06-4}
 ```

 will list the commit messages and diffs for that day.

+### GIT log

-    2. Use 'git log' to view the revision history a of file,
+Use 'git log' to view the revision history a of file

 ```bash
    $ git log -p --follow config/nvim/init.lua
 ```

-       The -p tells git to show all patch information.
+The `-p` tells git to show all patch information, the `--follow` to
-       the --follow to follow the history even in the event
-       that the file name was changed.
+follow the history even in the event that the file name was changed.

+---

-## GIT revision history tools:
+## GIT Revision History Tools:

+### GIT log

-    1. To show commit comments for history
+#### To show commit comments for history

 ```bash
    $ git log
 ```

-       To shows history of both commits A and B (a Union)
+#### To shows history of both commits A and B (a Union)

 ```bash
    $ git log A B
 ```

-       To include diff info with commit comments
+#### To include diff info with commit comments

 ```bash
    $ git log -p
 ```

-       First line summaries of commit messages
+#### First line summaries of commit messages

 ```bash
    $ git log --oneline